-Not every case that crosses my desk makes me question the very foundations of my consumer advocacy practice.
-But Sandy Neff’s did.
+Not every case that comes across my desk shakes the very foundations of my consumer advocacy practice, but Sandy Neff’s did, following a canceled wedding that triggered an existential crisis.

 Neff reads my column in her local newspaper in Texas, and she turned to me for help with a recent hotel reservation.